edgexfoundry/edgex-docs/docs_src/design/adr/0023-North-South-Messaging.md

 - Use of the message bus communications (by the non-EdgeX 3rd party service or application) would bypass the API Gateway.

-    - Ans:  not an issue since the command service is serving as external to internal message bus broker.
+    - Ans:  (per Monthly Architect's meeting of 3/28/22) Since the command service is serving as an external to internal message bus broker.
+While not an issue, it is worth calling out that the message bus security paradigm in use is not quite the same as what's provided by the API Gateway, which provides access control for EdgeX.
+When the API Gateway is used, the security configuration is defined by the EdgeX instance.
+When an EdgeX service acts as a bridge to an external message bus, if the external bus is properly configured, then any application on the bus can now interact with the EdgeX instance.
+Thus the security configuration is defined by the external broker, not EdgeX.
+Finally, note that most MQTT brokers support topic ACLs based on client username.

 - Note a number of open questions in the Message Structure section that still need to be addressed.